ElenaShe000/MARCS/README.md

 # MARCS:HYDRO v1.2
 ## Story
 Probabilistic hydrological model MARKov Chain System: hydrology (MARCS:HYDRO) is started in 2015 within version 0.1 (Shevnina, 2015).
 The model includes six blocks to separate the tasks into groups.
-There are two blocks to analysis and screening of observed data, the block with the model parametrization, cross-validation and hind casts, the block to visualize model’s results and the block with socio-economic applications (Shevnina and Gaidukova, 2017).
-In the version 0.1, the set of codes with mix computer's languages are used in the blocks, which are connected by a bash script.
+There are two blocks to analysis and screening of observed data, the block with the model parametrization, cross-validation and hind casts (Shevnina et al., 2017), the block to visualize model’s results and the block with socio-economic applications (Shevnina and Gaidukova, 2017).
+In the version 0.1 (annex to Shevnina et al., 2017), the set of codes with mix computer's languages are used in the blocks, which are connected by a bash script.
 The MARCS:HYDRO model version 0.1 is used on a regional scale studies on floods (Shevnina, 2015; Shevnina et al., 2017), it needs to be improved in many sences.

 ## Basic approach and limitations